topherzee/vr-magic-hands/README.md

 Working on steering water once it is launched.

 ## TODO

+Refacgtoring-
+Left ball - thickness is messed uip.
+Cannot throw as normal.
+Hide the tips - make them invisible in BENDING MODE.

+Add an indication of where the control point is.

+Make water go boom.
 Sommon the water back.
 Start with a small water - energize it by spinning it.
 Add texture /shader to water surface.